‘In the Shadow of the Sun’: A film collaboration between Derek Jarman and Throbbing Gristle

 Opening Scene:

 Curtain up on a starry night.
 Comets fire across the sky.
-Center stage, one star shines more brightly than the rest, its spotlight points towards a globe of the earth, as it spins form a thread.
+Center stage, one star shines more brightly than the rest, its spotlight points towards a globe of the earth as it spins from a thread.
 Glitter falls, as a white screen rises, the lights glow brighter filling the stage.

 Blackout.